Jaguars and more!

-This tour offers a short but intense opportunity to enjoy some of the most spectacular wildlife in Bolivia, South America.
-As for seeing Jaguar, it avoids the crowded scenes of the Pantanal and so makes it a genuine, exclusive and peaceful experience.
+This tour offers an intense opportunity to enjoy some of the most spectacular wildlife in Brazil, South America.
+As for seeing Jaguar, there is no doubt that the Pantanal is the best place in the world for observing this big cat.

-Although in the main a mammal watching trip many bird species can been seen too – 270 species has been recorded.
-To name a few: Greater Rhea, Jabiru, Yellow and green Macaw, King Vulture, Roseate Spoonbill, Toco Toucan, Sunbittern, Plumbeous Ibis, Southern Screamer, Savanna Hawk and Large-billed Tern.
+Although in the main a mammal watching trip, many bird species can been seen too – 270 species has been recorded.
+To name a few: Jabiru, Hyacint Macaw, King Vulture, Roseate Spoonbill, Toco Toucan, Sunbittern, Sungrebe, Agami Heron, Plumbeous Ibis, Southern Screamer, Savanna Hawk and Large-billed Tern.

 A personal vehicle will be at our disposal for land base travel once on site since we visit some lodges on the Transpantaneira; the world famous 110 kilometer long dirt road that runs straight through the Pantanal.
 In the Pantanal itself, a hotel boat serves as a base camp from which we, with small speedboats, quickly and comfortably explore the vast swamp area in search of wildlife.